Exabyte-io/documentation/docs/compute/levels-queues.md

 **Notes**:

-1. For GOF queues the charge factor is 8.8, for GPOF queue (available on Azure) it is 5.5 as of 2018-09-18
+<span class="c-red">1</span> For GOF queues charge factor is 8.8, for GPOF queue (available on Azure as of 2018-09-18) - 5.5

 It is advised to use Debug level while prototyping your calculations, Ordinary for mission-critical tasks, and Saving - for restartable runs that can tolerate interruptions (eg. check-pointed relaxation runs).